Keoladeo National Park: Geography

 Keoladeo National Park is 2 km south-east of Bharatpur and 55 km west of Agra.
 It is spread over approx 29 km2.
 One third of the Keoladeo National Park is wetland with mounds, dykes, and open water with or without submerged or emergent plants.
 The uplands have grasslands with tall grass species together with scattered trees and shrubs present in varying density.

 A similar habitat with short grasses, such as Cynodon dactylon and Dichanthium annulatum also exists.
 Woodlands with thickets of huge Kadam trees Neolamarckia cadamba are distributed in scattered pockets.
 The park's flora consists of 379 species of flowering plants of which 96 are wetland species.
 The wetland is a part of the Indo-Gangetic Great Plains.

 Water remains only in some depressions.
 This alternate wetting and drying helps to maintain the ecology of the freshwater swamp, ideal for water-fowl and resident water birds.
 Arrangement to pump water from deep tube wells to fill small depressions to save seeds, spores and other aquatic life also exist.
 They are also helpful in extreme years of drought.

 Climate

-During 1988, mean maximum temperature ranged from 20.9 C in January to 47.8 C in May, while the mean temperature varied from 6.8 C in December to 26.5 C in June.
+During 1988, the mean maximum temperature ranged from 20.9 C in January to 47.8 C in May, while the mean temperature varied from 6.8 C in December to 26.5 C in June.
 The diurnal temperature variation ranged from 5 C in January to 50 C in May.
 Mean relatively humidity varied from 62% in March to 83.3% in December.
 The mean annual precipitation is 662 mm, with rain falling on an average of 36 days per year.
 In 1988, only 395 mm of rain fell during 32 days.